codacy/docs/docs/getting-started/customizing-your-setup.md

 [Configure code patterns](../repositories-configure/configuring-code-patterns.md) to adapt analysis tools to your use case, leverage existing configuration files, and start delivering code that’s more secure, performant, and maintainable.

 !!! tip
 To apply the same configurations to multiple repositories, [use a coding standard](../organizations/using-a-coding-standard.md).

 ![Configuring the tools and code patterns](../repositories-configure/images/code-patterns.png)

-## 3. Adjusting quality settings {: id="adjusting-quality-settings"}

-Codacy’s settings let you configure the recommended values and goals for quality, duplication, and complexity metrics.
-They are always visible on Codacy's dashboard and [can even be enforced](setting-up-codacy-as-a-quality-gate.md) when integrating with your Git provider.

-[Adjust the quality settings](../repositories-configure/adjusting-quality-settings.md) to control the quality metrics of your code and deliver features that exceed expectations.

-## 4. Adding coverage reports {: id="adding-coverage-reports"}
+## 3. Adding coverage reports {: id="adding-coverage-reports"}

 Code coverage reports detail how much of your code is covered by tests.
 High code coverage correlates with code that is well-tested, well-maintained, and reliable.